-You’re living the ultimate dream.
+You’re living the ultimate dream as an entrepreneur.

 No morning commutes.
 Nobody dishing tasks out to you.
 And the best part?
 You can work from wherever in the world you desire.